accso/java9-jigsaw-examples/README.md

 # TODOs, LOP, Backlog, Ideas, ...
 No software is ready, ever ;-) So here are some ideas left (any other feedback very welcome!):

-- [ ] Add more JavaDoc gen scripts.
-Not trivial as JavaDoc needs *all* exports for all modules in one call!
 - [ ] Do a bit of renaming and refactoring of module names. (modmain had been moda before, so that's why most modules are called modb, modc, ...)
-- [ ] example for open modules
+- [ ] New example for open modules
-- [ ] example for Java agents
+- [ ] New example for Java agents and instrumentation
+- [ ] New example for test coverage when doing whitebox tests
+- [ ] Fix this problem: <span style="color:red">Update to JDK10 works fine except the `example_spring-hibernate` because of a compile problem.
+See [`readme.md`](https://github.com/accso/java9-jigsaw-examples/blob/master/jigsaw-examples/example_spring-hibernate/readme.md) there for details.
+Needs probably Maven/Plugin updates, to be done soon.</span>
+- [ ] Update the Spring-Hibernate and Spring Boot example to use new, JDK9/10-ready libraries

 # Example Overview
 | |Examples|Description | Related Examples|